Introduction To Systems Thinking (For Practical People)

 - Break down the Apple support system

-Please don’t just google “systems thinking“, but try to analyze things from a systems perspective.
+Please don’t just google “systems thinking“, but rather try to analyze things from a systems perspective.
 Whenever you experience a complex problem, look for root causes and ask deeper questions than everyone else (hint: iceberg model).

 It is no wonder that many of today’s entrepreneurs have played video strategy games in their youth.